-This one semester course in calculus is for business, management, and social science transfer majors.
+This course presents a study of the techniques of calculus with emphasis placed on the application of these concepts to business and management related problems.
+The applications of derivatives and integrals of functions including polynomials, rational, exponential and logarithmic functions are studied.
 Topics in this course include: techniques of differentiating; maximum-minimum problems; curve sketching; derivatives and applications of exponential and logarithmic functions; techniques of integration; linear approximations; the calculus of functions of several variables, including Lagrange multipliers and multiple integration.